Maaarja/AR3f/README.md

 2. tap on the screen to place 3D object <br/>
 3. scale 3D object using slider <br/>
 4. rotate 3D object using slider <br/>
-5. Press the button AllSet to hide sliders and text <br/>
+5. press the button AllSet to hide sliders and text <br/>
 6. press the button TogglePlaneDetection to disable the plane <br/> *see folder “Preview” <br/>